 Assistant United States Attorney Positions

-Applicants interested in receiving consideration for AUSA positions in the District of Maryland should write a cover letter expressing their interest in the position and submit the cover letter and resume to the following:
+Applicants interested in receiving consideration for AUSA positions in the District of Maryland should write a cover letter expressing their interest in the position and submit the cover letter along with a resume and a law school transcript to the following:

 First Assistant United States Attorney